Grave Digger (band): Fields of Blood, Symbol of Eternity, Bone Collector and Faces of Pain (2020–present)

 Grave Digger's twentieth album Fields of Blood was released on 29 May 2020, celebrating the band's 40th anniversary.
 The follow-up album Symbol of Eternity was released on 26 August 2022.
 On 10 September 2023, the band announced the departure of guitarist Axel Ritt.
 He was replaced with former Orden Ogan guitarist Tobias Kersting.
 The 22nd studio album Bone Collector was released on 17 January 2025 in celebration of the band's 45th anniversary.
 A music video for the single "Kingdom of Skulls" was released on 11 October 2024.
 A standalone single from the album's recording sessions titled Bark to Hell was released on 27 June 2025.
+Their next studio album, Faces of Pain, is due for release on 15 January 2027.